An enlarged heart isn’t a disease in itself. Rather, it usually signals a different, underlying problem with the heart.

 The best way to protect your heart is proactively.
 A healthy diet, regular exercise and not smoking or quitting smoking, are all things that help protect your heart health.

 “If you already have diabetes, work really hard to keep it under control.
 The same goes for high blood pressure or high cholesterol.
 These are elements we have some control over, so it’s very important to make sure they are in a healthy range.
-Certain factors we can’t control like age or family history,” Mercado said.
+Certain factors we can’t control like age or family history,” Wyskoarko said.

 Wyskoarko suggests the DASH diet as a good way to stay heart healthy.
 He also said that even patients with heart conditions can and should exercise.